Opening Bid: One Heart or One Spade

 Normally a jump to game by responder is done with a "Weak Freak" - A hand with few points and at least five trumps.
 In a forcing club system responder knows that his partner's opening bid has no more than 16 points and might want to close the auction by going directly to game with 10+ points.
 If you use this, be sure to alert the opponents.

-Below are two treatments that are not part of any club system and you do not need to play them, but they work well and they are fun to play.
+Below are three treatments that are not part of any club system and you do not need to play them, but they work well and they are fun to play.

 Most players today play that a Jump Shift by responder is a weak bid, but many expert level players are giving up on this treatment and many are now using Soloway Jump Shifts showing a hand with at least 16 points.
 Unfortunately, we don't get that sort of hand very often.
 We do however, get 6-card suits with 8-10 points frequently.